GilLevi/AgeGenderDeepLearning/README.md

 If you find our models or code useful, please add suitable reference to our paper in your work.

+Also see TensorFlow implementation of our work by Rude Carnie: https://github.com/dpressel/rude-carnie

 ---
 Copyright 2015, Gil Levi and Tal Hassner